shibbirtanvin/DeepInfer/README.md

   >> * Data precondition inference with a trained DNN model (inferDataPrecondition.py)
   >> * Unseen data prediction with DeepInfer (unseenPrediction.py)
   >> * Source codes of PIMA diabetes, House Price, German Credit, Bank Customer model prediction
-  >> * ReadMe file to execute codes
+  >> * ReadMe files to execute codes
+> 3. INSTALL file with detailed instructions for setup and usage
+> 4. STATUS and LICENSE file
+> 5. ReproducibilityPackage contains code, data, and additional instructions for reproducing the paper's results
-> 3. Appendix with the derivation of wp rules
+> 6. Appendix with the derivation of wp rules

-**We plan to release the full artifact soon for reproducibility.
-Stay tuned!**

 ### Cite the paper as
 ```